 7. From a Park

-Head to North Domingo Baca Park off Paseo Del Norte Boulevard and Alameda Boulevard for a great view of the morning mass ascension as the hundreds of balloons fill the sky.
+Head to North Domingo Baca Park off Paseo Del Norte Blvd. and Alameda Blvd. for a great view of the morning mass ascension as the hundreds of balloons fill the sky.
 Bring along some hot chocolate and a breakfast burrito, and you’ll have yourself a perfect picnic with a breathtaking view.
-For a chance to watch balloons land, head to Vista Del Norte Park off Osuna Road, a popular landing spot, but stay out of the way of chase crews!
+For a chance to watch balloons land, head to Vista Del Norte Park off Osuna Rd., a popular landing spot, but stay out of the way of chase crews!

 8. From Your Car

-If parking your car and simply taking in a moment of awe is more your speed, you’ll find the best off-site viewing locations west of Jefferson Street, between Osuna Road and Paseo Del Norte Boulevard; or off the Pan American Frontage Road (off I-25 N), between Paseo Del Norte and Alameda Boulevards.
+If parking your car and simply taking in a moment of awe is more your speed, you’ll find the best off-site viewing locations west of Jefferson St., between Osuna Rd. and Paseo Del Norte Blvd.; or off the Pan American Frontage Road (off I-25 N), between Paseo Del Norte and Alameda Blvds.
 If you find a spot in any of these areas with a good line of sight, you’ll catch a great view of the balloons rising above the city.
 If you choose to view from your car, you must pull into a parking lot and park your vehicle; stopping along the shoulder of a road is not permitted.
 Never let yourself get distracted by the beauty of the balloon-filled sky while driving.

 Learn more about Balloon Fiesta, find ticketing information and enjoy a virtual tour of the event here.